 The district will provide and maintain hand hygiene stations around the school, as follows:

 Regular cleaning and disinfection of the facilities will occur, including more frequent cleaning and disinfection for high-risk and frequently touched surfaces.
-This will include desks and cafeteria tables, which should be cleaned and disinfected between each individual’s use.
-Cleaning and disinfection will be rigorous and ongoing and will occur at least daily, or more frequently as needed.
+This will include desks and cafeteria tables.
+Cleaning and disinfection will be rigorous and ongoing and will occur at least daily, or more frequently if needed.

 The district will ensure regular cleaning and disinfection of restrooms.
 Restrooms should be cleaned and disinfected more often depending on frequency of use.